stefan-cross/CPR2014/README.md

 configuration file that specifies a list of locations and populations, distances between these locations, and the starting locations of a fleet of vehicles which have different capacities.
-The simulator will consist of a dispatcher informing the vans and trucks where to pick up and deliver parcels, as well as a journey planner, telling them which routes to take in­between cities.
+The simulator will consist of a dispatcher informing the vans and trucks where to pick up and deliver parcels, as well as a journey planner, telling them which routes to take in-between cities.
 When the simulator is up and running, the system is ready to take in new parcel delivery orders.
 By testing different dispatch strategies, routes between cities and vehicle behaviour will provide metrics which allows us to optimise the service in relation to delivery times, capacity and fuel consumption.

-All code and working is provided in the same folder that this document was delivered in and will be available online with version control and suporting instructions in a README.md file.
+All code and working is provided in the same folder that this document was delivered in and will be available online with version control and supporting instructions in a README.md file.
 This file will also include examples of test cases and also an explanation of each sections implementation and design decisions.